chnicoloso/lit-jsx/README.md

 ```

 ## Usage
-To use `lit-jsx` simply import from `@chnicoloso/lit-jsx` wherever you would otherwise import from `lit`.
+To use `lit-jsx` simply import from `@chnicoloso/lit-jsx` whatever you would otherwise import from `lit`.
 You also need to configure your bundler or transpiler to use `lit-jsx` for processing JSX, instead of the default.
 For example in TypeScript you would add something like this to your `tsconfig.json`:

 ```json
 {